ZHUANGHP/ZHUANGHP.github.io/_pages/research.md

 </style>

-At MIAA Lab, we focuses on three main research directions, i.e., Continual Learning, Large Model, and Embodied AI.
+At MIAA Lab, we explore cutting-edge technologies and methodologies to advance the state of artificial intelligence.
+Our research focuses on three main directions that represent our commitment to pushing the boundaries of machine intelligence and adaptation capabilities.
 <div class="research-areas">
   <div class="research-area">
     <div class="research-area-image">